biojava/biojava.github.io/wiki/SVN_to_GIT_Migration.md

 ---------------

-The SVN repository used SVN 1.4, which does not store information about moves and merges.
+The SVN repository used SVN 1.4, which does not store information about merges.
 This made it extremely difficult to deal with the major refactoring that occurred as part of the [Maven Migration](BioJava:MavenMigration "wikilink").
+Another problem was that a number of branches don't contain the full trunk (only a single project), and git lacks a mechanism to deal with partial checkouts.
 As a result, no history prior to September 2009 (r7227) was migrated to Git.
 This is unfortunate, but it would have been extremely difficult and time-consuming to document all the large moves and refactors from BioJava's history in a way consistent with git.